-Sleep and stress management- My doctor told me millions of times that stress doesn’t negatively impact my chances of getting pregnant, probably as a way to help me feel less stressed, and I would also keep reminding myself of rape victims and people like Amanda Barry who got pregnant by that horrible Ariel Castro.
+Sleep and stress management- My doctor told me millions of times that stress doesn’t negatively impact my chances of getting pregnant, probably as a way to help me feel less stressed.
 But honestly, I intuitively knew that my stress and anxiety wasn’t helping the cause.
 Research has found that stress does decrease your chances of a successful pregnancy, but strangely that this doesn’t happen with men, just women.
 Of course.
 So I made an extra effort to improve my insomnia this last round.
 I have a whole video on my strategies to battle my insomnia here, so you can check that out, but in general, that meant limiting screen time or stressful work before bed, taking on fewer projects, taking a little more downtime, and lots of therapy.

 Gentle exercise – For this cycle, I really toned down my exercise routine.
 I stopped any cardio, and dropped the weights down.
 So if I was used to bench pressing 25 lb weights, I went down to 15 lbs.
 Now I’m up to 20 lbs, and I’ll probably stick here for the duration of my pregnancy and pick it back up when I feel I’m ready postpartum.
 I really didn’t want to increase my heart rate too much and I didn’t want to spike my cortisol as high cortisol has been associated with infertility.